Chapter 3: American Empires: “Mother Countries and Daughter Colonies: Let the Conflict Begin”

 The Europeans were not fully successful in this goal, however.
 In the United States in particular, they produced a country based in European, Western traditions—with European language, dress, and religion—but still reflecting much of the “wildness” and independence that the Europeans saw as the enemies to the social “order” of the Enlightenment.

 In order to understand the partially-accomplished nature of this European goal, it is first necessary to understand that the United States today was actually composed of several different European empire territories: namely, the English, French, Spanish, and Dutch colonies of the 16th-18th centuries.
 [You can add Sweden, Denmark, and Russia if you really want to get technical.]

 Secondly, to understand the frustrations that the Europeans felt, the central metaphor of this American empire is helpful: the “mother country” was back in Europe and the “daughter colonies” were in the “New World” of the American continents.
 This mother-daughter relationship is a good metaphor, particularly during the “adolescence” of the New World during the Enlightenment, when the “mom” and her “daughters” did not always agree.

 [Empire—a method of influencing/dominating other societies/nations outside of a “mother country’s” boundaries; though they have similarities, modern empires should not be confused with ancient empires like the Hellenistic, Roman, or Han Empires]

 “Melungeons”: The Colonial American Melting Pot

 As it turns out, DNA testing in the past decade has revealed a much less adventurous story: there is no trace of Middle Eastern genes in the “Melungeons.”
-Instead, they appear to have been the result of intermarriages between Native Americans, African-Americans, and Caucasians… What does this say about “American identity”?
+Instead, they appear to have been the result of intermarriages mainly between African-Americans and Caucasians from colonial days… What does this say about “American identity”?